JAMB Syllabus for Mathematics 2025/2026 PDF Download

 • (b) differentiation of explicit algebraic and simple trigonometrical functions – sine, cosine and tangent.

-See also JAMB Syllabus for Economics 2025/2026 PDF Download
+See also JAMB Syllabus for Yoruba 2025/2026 PDF Download

 Candidates should be able to: